 This was the day when I almost missed my Dubai Creek trip but at the end, it all turned out to be a great experience.

 But if you ask me how come this was my best day in Dubai, then I guess I will have no definite answer.
-Maybe I can’t describe in words what this day meant to me, and how I discovered myself – a newer self, in fact.
+Maybe I can’t describe in words what this day meant to me, and how I discovered myself.
 This day brought me closer to not only the emirate of Dubai – but to myself, too.

 I wish someday I will achieve the mastery of explaining my experience in a way that the listener/reader end up being a part of it.
 Until then, I will keep my memories to me – cherishing them at every stage of my life.